jaredly/geometricart/Roadmap.md

 Anyway, this new method is maybe accumulating some more floating point errors? because of all of the rotating? idk.

+- [ ] BTW the weird uv mapping issue was because the (first) and the (last) points have ot actually be distinct.
+Other wise (n-1) going to (first) has to replay the whole texture.

 #